mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - From Grafana UI, navigating to `Apps > Dashboard Reporter App > Configuration` will show [this page](https://github.com/mahendrapaipuri/grafana-dashboard-reporter-app/blob/main/src/img/light.png) and plugin can be enabled there.
+The configuration page can also be accessed by URL `<Grafana URL>/plugins/mahendrapaipuri-dashboardreporter-app`.
+> [!NOTE]
-The configuration page can also be accessed by URL `<Grafana URL>/plugins/mahendrapaipuri-dashboardreporter-app`. **NOTE** that the warning about `Invalid plugin signature` is not fatal and it is simply saying that plugin has not been signed by Grafana Labs.
+> The warning about `Invalid plugin signature` is not fatal and it is simply saying that plugin has not been signed by Grafana Labs.

 - By using [Grafana Provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/).